Lower Saxony – Scotland Joint Forum

 (image + information: © www.leuphana.de/universitaet.html)

-As an expression of the Memorandum of Understanding signed between the State Rectors Conference of Lower Saxony (LHK) and the Universities Scotland (US), the Joint Forum 2020 shall build the basis for a yearly returning conference functioning
+As an expression of the Memorandum of Understanding signed between the State Rectors Conference of Lower Saxony (LHK) and the Universities Scotland (US), the Joint Forum is a yearly returning conference functioning

 The participation in the Lower Saxony – Scotland Joint Forum 2020 is free of charge.